ShohamD1121/ShohamD1121/README.md

 - ⚡ Fun fact: ...
 -->

-### Hey There, I'm Shoham.

-* Full Stack Developer
+#Hey there, I'm Shoham, a Full Stack Developer!

-* ReactJS, NestJS, Java Spring Boot
-* I create Interactive SPA Websites taking care of Frontend to Backend Development
-* Well Organized and Clean Code
+I specialize in ReactJS, NestJS, and Java Spring Boot, and I create interactive SPA websites while taking care of the entire development process from frontend to backend.
+I'm passionate about writing well-organized, clean code that is easy to read and maintain.

 * My Stats: